buildbot/buildbot/master/docs/manual/cfg-global.rst

    ``name``
      The name of this service.

 :py:meth:`yieldMetricsValue`: This method can be used to send arbitrary data for storage.
-(See :ref:`yieldMetricsValue` for more.)
+(See :ref:`yieldMetricsValue` for more information.)

 .. _capture-classes: